-Once we decided on which Hawaiian island to visit, in addition to Maui and Oahu, and we knew where to stay on the Big island, it was time to start planning the trip.
+Once we decided on the third island we would visit island hopping Hawaii, in addition to Maui and Oahu, and we knew where to stay on the Big island, it was time to start planning the trip.
+This is the perfect Hawaiian island for families that love the outdoors and so our list of Big Island activities was pretty long.
 We felt pretty confident about the Kona coast but far less about the windward side.
 Not that there’s a lack of things to do in Hilo and nearby, au contraire, but mainly because of the climate.
-Hilo is known to be very rainy – as in pouring rain – which could have ruined our plans.
+Hilo weather is known to be very rainy – as in pouring rain – which could have ruined our plans.
 But the luck was on our side since the few showers we had were in the evening or early morning.

-The part of our trip we were most unsure about, actually turned to be the most memorable part of our Hawaiian adventure.
+The part of our trip we were most unsure about, actually turned to be the most epic and adventurous part of our Hawaiian adventure.

 Rainbow falls or Waiānuenue falls is where the Wailuku river plunges about 80 feet (or 24 m).
 It is surrounded by lush rainforest yet very accessible.
 The main viewpoint for the Rainbow falls is located just a few steps from the Wailuku River State Park parking lot.
 There’s no entrance fee.